arduino/docs-content/content/hardware/05.nicla/boards/nicla-vision/tutorials/nicla-vision-imu/content.md

 ```

-To initializes the library we need to call `IMU.begin()`.
-When the IMU is initialized, we can quickly check the sample rates of the sensors.
+To initializes the library you need to call `IMU.begin()`.
+When the IMU is initialized, you can quickly check the sample rates of the sensors.
 Calling `IMU.accelerationSampleRate()` and `IMU.gyroscopeSampleRate()` will read the sampling rate of the respective sensor in Hz.

 ```arduino
 void setup() {